 And if a developer community and wealth of third-party supports is important to a client’s development process, then React Native gets the recommendation.

 Don’t forget, any of the decision points discussed here could also be thrown out the window by a project’s hardware requirements.
 Before starting, take a close look at hardware-specific APIs as they may make or break the app.
 How well those APIs can be accommodated by Flutter or React Native will depend completely on your project.

 The Future of Flutter and React Native

-2020 has seen a lot of improvements to both frameworks, largely due to improvements made in 2019.
+2022 has seen a lot of improvements to both frameworks, largely due to improvements made in 2019 and 2020.

-For instance, Flutter released its version 1.12 in 2019, which included features such as:
+For instance, Flutter released its version 2.8 a few months ago at the end of 2021, which included features such as:

 - Fast Refresh, which is a combination of their hot reloading features;

 - They’ve also announced a push to make APIs stable, create a better GitHub Repository, improve documentation, clean up their surface area, and add support tools in the open-source community.

 The Final Verdict